bichngocdo/sentence-classification/README.md

 Or:

 - Create a JSON file of experiment configuration similar to [config.json](config.json).
-It doesn't need to specify all parameters, the missing ones will get the default value from [sentclf/default_config.json](sentclf/default_config.json).
+It doesn't need to specify all parameters, the missing ones will get their default values from [sentclf/default_config.json](sentclf/default_config.json).
 - In an experiment, the data will be split into train/dev/test splits and a model will be trained, evaluated and tested on the corresponding dataset.